mikemospan/COMP2511-Tutorial/tute03/README.md

     }
     ```

-## B. UML Diagrams
+## B. Domain Modelling

 In this problem, we are going to create an Object-Oriented domain model for a system with the following requirements.

 With success in student projects like Sunswift and Redback, UNSW have decided that they would like to build a system that can show all of the student-built and other cars that they have in order to showcase to prospective students interested in STEM and attract students from other universities.
 They have asked you, as a designer to produce a model for what this system will look like.

 ### Requirements